Turns out I took well-written tasks for granted for quite a while.

 Good bug task has the following:

-Title that describes what's wrong;
+A title that describes what's wrong;

-Clear instructions how to reproduce the bug;
+Clear instructions on how to reproduce the bug;

 Describes the level of severity;